The Four Forms of Financial Aid

 The FAFSA form cannot be submitted prior to October 1st.

-Tax returns from the prior year are needed to complete the FAFSA form.
+Tax returns from two years prior are needed to complete the FAFSA form.

 Information from this form will be sent to all colleges that you have applied to.
 You will then receive a SAR(student aid report) from the individual college financial aid offices.
 The SAR will indicate how much money you will be receiving towards your tuition.
 This report will also tell you what your EFC(expected family contribution) will be.
 This is the amount of money that you and/or your family will have to pay to attend that particular school.